 Upstairs, Tony stands at the sink, splashing his face with cold water.
 He runs wet hands through his unwashed, somewhat matted hair.
-I AM a pretty good lookin’ fucker, he thinks taking in his image.
-He opens the blind and squints out the window at the pen.
-Persephone, the female hog, was snuffling around the run.
+I AM a pretty good lookin’ fucker, he thinks drinking in his image.
+He opens the blinds and squints through the window at the pen.
+Persephone, the female, was snuffling around the run.
 He had her and her mate, Big Buford, to consider and care for.
 He couldn’t… he wouldn’t… just let them go if times got any tougher.
+God forbid.
 He wouldn’t let someone come between he and his babies ever again.
 But, for now, he had some other shit to figure out.
 What is he doing?
 He doesn’t have any fights lined up.
 His accounts are screwed.
 He might not even have a manager anymore.

 He wants to throw up.